xw624-cmd/tSZ-stacking/README.md

 Python pipeline for oriented stacking of ACT Compton-y map cutouts around massive galaxies.
 The code aligns each galaxy by its optical position angle, measures the stacked signal along the projected major and minor axes, and computes sector-based ring-ring CAP profiles with bootstrap covariance estimates.

-ThumbStack was used in the following publication:
+This pipeline was used in the following publication:

 ## Overview
 The pipeline:

 1. loads the FIREFLY galaxy catalog;